Floquet-ADAPT-VQE: A Quantum Algorithm to Simulate Non-Equilibrium Physics in Periodically Driven Systems: Abstract

 \section{Abstract}

-Non-equilibrium many-body quantum systems exhibit many fascinating phenomena absent in equilibrium systems, but simulating them on classical computers is challenging.
+Periodically driven quantum systems exhibit many fascinating phenomena absent in equilibrium systems, but their simulation is more challenging than that of static systems.
+Consequently, quantum simulation of these systems offers greater opportunity for achieving quantum advantage.
+To build the foundation for simulating time-periodic Hamiltonians, we utilize the Floquet-Hilbert space formalism to transform the Hamiltonian into a time-independent form and provide its Pauli decomposition.
 We propose a hybrid quantum-classical algorithm, Floquet-ADAPT-VQE, to simulate the non-equilibrium physics of periodically driven quantum systems.
-We utilize the Floquet-Hilbert space, a composition of auxiliary and physical spaces, to transform the Hamiltonian into a time-independent form.
-We define a cost function based on the square of the shifted extended Floquet Hamiltonian and show how to prepare Floquet eigenstates using Floquet-ADAPT-VQE.
+We define a cost function based on the square of the shifted extended Floquet Hamiltonian and show how to prepare Floquet states using Floquet-ADAPT-VQE.
 We also obtain a suitable auxiliary initial state whose squared Floquet energy is independent of the number of auxiliary qubits as well as the driving frequency, which leads to better convergence with fewer ADAPT iterations.
 Additionally, we provide a framework to calculate the time-dependent expectation value of observables in the Floquet state with fixed-depth quantum circuit.
 We demonstrate our algorithm by performing numerical simulations on a periodically driven XYZ model with a magnetic field.
 We also explore potential applications of our algorithm for studying various non-equilibrium phenomena in periodically driven systems.